Hopac/Hopac/Docs/Performance.md

 ------------------

 In many traditional runtime systems, including .Net, threads are very expensive.
-To take advantage of multiprocessors in such systems, a traditional approach in such systems is to explicitly manage a small number of worker threads that process items from queues.
+To take advantage of multiprocessors in such systems, a traditional approach is to explicitly manage a small number of worker threads that process items from queues.
 This way the costs of threads are amortized.

 Many modern runtime system, including .Net, provide a [concurrent queue](http://msdn.microsoft.com/en-us/library/dd267265%28v=vs.110%29.aspx)